nicolaiarocci/nicolaiarocci.com/content/post/strong-opinions-on-software-development-6-years-in.md

 > Clever code isn't usually good code.
 Clarity trumps all other concerns.

-Good *and* clever code is very possibile, though.
+Good *and* clever code is very possible, though.
 Agree on the second part.

 > Bad code can be written in any paradigm